 Nike reports higher profits, touts digital strategy

-NEW YORK: Nike shares surged on Thursday (Jun 28) as the company reported higher earnings, announced a new share buyback programme and talked up its ambitious digital investment programme that emphasises direct selling to consumers.
+NEW YORK: Nike shares surged Thursday (Jun 28) as the company reported higher earnings, announced a new share buyback program and talked up its ambitious digital investment program that emphasizes direct selling to consumers.

 Nike reported earnings of US$1.1 billion in its fiscal fourth quarter, up 12.8 per cent from the year-ago period.